shreyash1425/MovieAPI/README.md

 - Contributions make the open source community such an amazing place to learn, inspire, and create.
 - Any contributions you make are **truly appreciated**.
 - Check out our [contribution guidelines](/CONTRIBUTING.md) for more information.

-## 🛡️ License

-Movie-land is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Support